 The students are expected to arrive 30 minutes before the exam for onsite check-in, seating of students, and explanation of rules.

 Soon after the test/exam, the answers will be evaluated and the winners will be announced during the award ceremony.
+The time slot for the award ceremony will be communicated to the students before the contest.

 For questions, please contact email@example.com